davious/CatchToEvernote/README.md

 * A {Space}.enex file, per space
 * An attachments folder with all your attachments with the title of the note as the file name.
 This way you can look at the file name, type the title into evernote search and re-attach the attachment to the related note.

-## Details
+### Details

-Here is what I do to switch from Catch to Evernoted
+Here is what I do to switch from Catch to Evernote

 * Log into Catch.com
 * Under my username, upper right, I select the Export menu item (https://catch.com/tools/export/new)